nhmvienna/MysteriousAbominableYeti/README.md

 ## This repository contains a very simple first-step tutorial on how to perform bioinformatic analyses on our phyloserver.

-:warning:Be warned, we will dive deep into cryptozoology ;-) :warning:

 ### (a) Access via Remote Desktop

 On your Windows computer, search for the "Remote Desktop" tool (see below)